-In sub-Saharan Africa, the agricultural sector occupies a very large part of the population.
+In sub-Saharan Africa, the agricultural sector involves a very large share of the population.
 But yet, 153 million people still suffer from severe food insecurity.

-Rural poverty is explained by the lack of means of production, the limited economic prospects as well as the low level of education and skills.
+Rural poverty is explained by the lack of production means, the limited economic prospects as well as the low level of education and skills.
 But poverty is also the result of less controllable events such as bad crops, sudden illness or climatic hazards.